 Flights land in South Bimini Bahamas.
 You then take a short bus ride to the ferry to cross the channel and reach North Bimini.

-Chalks Airline used to fly a seaplane directly to North Bimini but as of this writing it was no longer in operation (the US DOT revoked its flying charter in September 2007 stemming from a crash enroute to Bimini in 2005).
+Years ago, Chalks Airline used to fly a seaplane directly to North Bimini but it is no longer in operation (the US DOT revoked its flying charter in September 2007 stemming from a crash enroute to Bimini in 2005).

-Airlines flying to Bimini Bahamas include Yellow Air Taxi, Bimini Island Air, Continental Connection and Lynx International.
-They fly from Fort Lauderdale to Bimini in about 20 - 30 minutes.
+Airlines flying to Bimini Bahamas include Bahamas Air, Silver Airways, Continental Connection.
+They fly from Miami/Fort Lauderdale to Bimini in about 20 - 30 minutes.

 Obviously things can change quickly these days in the airline industry so you'll have to see who's still flying when you want to go there.

 Bimini Bahamas has the same subtropical climate and weather as the coast of Southern Florida.

 Winter temperatures range from the low 70s to mid 80s and night temperatures in winter are generally in the 60s but can drop to the 50s if it is windy.